 - Then, slowly, add about a cup of baking soda for a 6 quart, or ½ cup for a 3 quart.
 It is key during this step to add it a little at a time, let the bubbles die down, and then add a bit more.
 Repeat until the whole amount has been added.

 - Turn your slow cooker on the low setting, cover and set a timer for four hours (or just leave it overnight).

 For me, this removed the ring of crud that had been baked on there three times (between the initial cooking, reheating, and the dishwasher baking it on instead of cleaning it off).

 Plus, who wants their Slow Cooker Caramel Apple Cider to taste like last weeks Taco Soup???
 Yuck!
-I didn’t tell you that in addition to doing such a great job cleaning it, this method removes any funky smells or tastes as well!!!
+The best bonus of cleaning it this way is that in addition to doing such a great job cleaning it, this method removes any funky smells or tastes as well!!!